Last updated on March 24th, 2023

 There are no bots in Foxhole.
 Part of the core philosophy of the game is that everything you see was created, manufactured and built by players.
 We are committed to delivering the best possible version of that experience.

 Do you need to play with friends, or can you play alone?

 There are plenty of opportunities for a lone player to make a huge impact on the war effort.
 We recommend using the in-game voice chat to communicate with players on the fly, ask questions about the current state of the war in chat, and if you really want to find people to play with, there's no shortage of players at all times on our official Discord which you can find here.

 Do I have to craft my guns to use them?
 I just want to shoot on the front line!

 Absolutely not!
 If crafting and logistics is not your thing, that's okay!
-Weapons are mass produced, so there's always weapons available at Town Halls and Outposts for use.
+Weapons are mass produced and supplied to public stockpiles, so there's usually weapons available at Bases for use.
 Feel free to grab what you need and head to the front line!